In a rallying cry, foes brand Putin win an insult

 But some opposition leaders have said they fear Putin has decided to use force to smother their protests.
 The next test of their staying power will be on Saturday when they plan to protest in Moscow.

 "We must make this protest different ...
-It must be dedicated to the surge of material on violations that are flooding in from all sides," said journalist Sergei Parkhomenko, a protest organiser.
+It must be dedicated to the surge of material on violations that are flooding in from all sides," said journalist Sergei Parkhomenko, a protest organizer.

 But he acknowledged it would be hard to maintain the momentum of protests as indignation over vote fraud dissipates.